 Has unlimited options helped creativity?

-LEN: My wife of 60 years.
-Mickey, with her impeccable wisdom, has been my greatest sounding board ever since we met at the High School of Music & Art, forever ago.
+My wife of 60 years; Mickey, with her impeccable wisdom, has been my greatest sounding board ever since we met at the High School of Music & Art, forever ago.

-DAVE: Tell me you haven’t, like many in our business, thrown out your beautiful, original proofs of ‘Green fender’, ‘Do this or die’, ‘George Shearing’ etc.
+Tell me you haven’t, like many in our business, thrown out your beautiful, original proofs of ‘Green fender’, ‘Do this or die’, ‘George Shearing’, etc.

 I don’t agree with those who throw it in the bin saying it’s all chip paper, (American Translation: Yesterdays Newspaper), it appears cool to adopt that view, but it takes a lot of staring at blank walls, mental blocks, negotiation, arguing, persuading, protecting and concentrating to create anything halfway decent.